KatriinSch/space-invaders/README.md

 ## Credit

-This project was made by Katriin Schasmin in **2024** following this [video guide](https://www.youtube.com/watch?v=MCVU0w73uKI) by Chris Courses on youtube.
+This project was made by KatriinSch in **2024** following this [video guide](https://www.youtube.com/watch?v=MCVU0w73uKI) by Chris Courses on youtube.